 Permits to use candles in assembly areas can be obtained from the Fire Prevention Bureau at 210 West Elm Street, or downloaded online (PDF).
 Lighted candle centerpieces must be secured in a glass container, which must be a minimum of two inches taller than the top of the candle flame.
 There is a $25 charge for this permit.
 For more information contact the Fire Prevention Bureau at 209-333-6739.

 A first library card is free to California residents.
 If you have lost your card, there is a $3.00 charge.
 Read more information about getting your library card.
 Download a library card application (PDF).

 The Parks, Recreation and Cultural Services office at 230 West Elm Street.
 Picnic areas are available to rent at:

 The pin number is usually the last four digits of your phone number on file with the library.

-The total number of items that can be checked out at any one time is 25.
+The total number of items that can be checked out at any one time is 10 for the time being.
 Items may be kept for 3 weeks.
 The items may be renewed if no one else is waiting for the items.
 Learn more about checking out materials.

 You can renew materials online by following these steps:

 You can also renew materials over the phone at 209-333-5566.
 Please have your library card number available when you call.

 When you find the book in the catalog that you would like to hold, select Place Hold.
 Enter your entire library card number and PIN.
 Only fill in Expiration Date if you will no longer need the book after a certain date.